patniemeyer/patniemeyer.github.io/_posts/2018-08-06-RxCacheable-caching-and-optimistic-transformations-for-rxswift.md

 In fact, there may be multiple race conditions: Some servers offer only "eventual consistency" and so even if we make a call to refresh our data *after* we post our change we could get a stale results for a period of time.
 In fact, the more "responsive" we are in updating the UI the more likely we would be to find ourself in that situation.
 Either way, there is a chance that an unrelated update could arrive and blow away our data.

-A general solution to this problem would be to essentially wrap a transaction around the server call by sending unique ids with every request, pairing up the responses and "committing" the values.
-But individual network calls may fail and have to be retried or conceivably even return out of order and we'd still have to build our local transform on top of all of that.
+A general solution to this problem would require wrapping a transaction around every server call, sending unique ids with the request, pairing up the responses and "committing" the values.
+But this would be complicated by individual network calls that may fail and have to be retried or conceivably even return out of order and we'd still have to build our local transform on top of all of this.

 ## TransformableCachedSingle

 The approach I've taken (for now) is to create a way to apply a simple transformation to the local model and hold it for a period of time.
-With this extension I can apply a transform to the user status with the desired intermediate result and then expire the the transformation when the call is complete.
+With this extension I can apply a transform to the user status with the desired intermediate result and then expire the the transformation after a short window of time surrounding the transaction.

 <p align="center"> <img height="300" src="/assets/rxcacheable/updates2.png"> </p>

-What this provides is a way to transform the cached data in the CachedSingle for a specified period of time, after which the transform is expired and no longer applied when new data arrives from the Single producer.
-An optimistic change is applied to local data and held during the course of a transaction but then allowed to be overwritten when fresh data arrives later.
+After a specified period of time the transform is expired and no longer applied on the next `Single` production.
+An optimistic change is applied to local data and held during the course of a transaction but then allowed to be overwritten when fresh data is demanded later.

 ```swift
   // TransformableCachedSingle extends CachedSingle